unnurhalldors/FullBlownApp/assignmentIV/README.md

 ### What you can do

 - See list of all available concerts
+- Search for a specific concert
 - When located at Home or Favourites, you can swipe to the left on each concert to favourite/unfavourite
-- Search for a specific concert
-- See the location of all the concerts on a map
+- See the location of all the concerts on a map (click the red icon on the map to see name and venue)
 - See details on each concert where you can share the concert, e.g. to _Facebook_, and also favourite/unfavourite
 - Navigate from details to _midi.is_ where you can buy a ticket to the selected concert
 - The app also includes local storage so your favourites will still be in place when you open the app again!